 Written by our own leading music specialists, the goal of the FBISD Elementary Music Curriculum is sequential musical learning, which develops an appreciation for the joy of music making as well an understanding of the culture and fine arts from a variety of locations and historical periods.
 The musical skills taught in the classroom create opportunities for performing, reading, writing and creating music.

 Assistant Director of Fine Arts for Choral and Elementary Music

-Elementary Music Facilitator, Coordinator of the FBISD Kodály Institute
+Coordinator of Elementary Music, Coordinator of the FBISD Kodály Institute

 Elementary Music Facilitator, Elementary Honor Choir Coordinator